Sound Cards

 Sample Rate Conversions

-The Windows drivers in particular may make multiple sample rate conversions. this means that your beautiful high frequency data that you sampled at 96 kHz may be down-sampled to 48kHz and then up-sampled to 96kHz again without you knowing it.
+What’s really happening is that the sound card is sampling at one sample rate, and Windows is converting the data to whatever sample rate you’ve requested.
+This means that your beautiful high frequency data that you sampled at 192 kHz may actually be sampling the data at 48kHz and then up-sampling to 192kHz again without you knowing it.
 This will of course destroy all data at higher frequencies.

 Some manufacturers provide alternative Windows drivers which you should use wherever possible.